-- 1. remove schedule deficiencies; - 2. satisfy provisional admission conditions; - 3. attain a 2.75 grade-point average after the completion of 12 credits of graduate courses accepted toward his/her program; - 4. attain a 2.87 grade-point average after the completion of 24 credits of graduate courses accepted toward his/her program; - 5. attain the necessary 3.0 grade-point average within the hourly requirements prescribed for the degree.
-Upon successful petition to the Director of Graduate Studies, and with the recommendation of the department, a candidate may be granted permission to take a maximum of six additional hours in an effort to attain the required grade-point average; - 6. meet individual departmental standards; - 7. successfully complete all or any part of a comprehensive examination on the second attempt.
+1. remove schedule deficiencies;

+- 2. satisfy provisional admission conditions; - attain the necessary 3.0 grade-point average within the hourly requirements prescribed for the degree.
+Upon successful petition to the Office of Graduate Studies, and with the recommendation of the department, a candidate may be granted permission to take a maximum of six additional hours in an effort to attain the required grade-point average; - 4. meet individual departmental standards; - 5. successfully complete all or any part of a comprehensive examination on the second attempt.

-The student will be informed of this action by the Director of Graduate Studies.
+The student will be informed of this action by the Office of Graduate Studies.
 Within 30 days of the date of this notice the student may appeal the decision.
 Appeals must be submitted to the Office of Graduate Studies in Erwin 106.